kristyly/cse15l-lab-reports/LabReport3.md

 In this example, I am searching for the string `poverty a`, but I did not specify the directory.
 This automatically searches for the string in my current working directory and all subdirectories, as you can see in the path.
 This is useful when I am looking for a specific topic on a much larger scale.

+### Command 2
 ```
 $ grep -v "<string>" /file/
 ```
 This command searches for all lines that do not contained the specified string.
 The output will be all of the lines that do not contain the specified string in the listed file.
+I found this command on this [website.](https://www.howtogeek.com/496056/how-to-use-the-grep-command-on-linux/)

 Example 1:
 ```